The 3 Best Stretches for Swimming

-- Dangerous aquatic life including Stingrays and jellyfish, stinging corals, sea urchins, zebra mussels, sharks, eels, etc.
+- Dangerous aquatic life including stingrays, jellyfish, stinging corals, sea urchins, sharks, eels, etc.; and

 Injury Prevention Strategies

-- Always take time to warm up and stretch, as cold muscles are more prone to injury.
+- Always take time to warm up and stretch before swimming, as cold muscles are more prone to injury.

 - Avoid swimming alone or in unsupervised areas.